meghartwick/Admixture-Analysis/README.md

 Currently all steps below are also in `Pop_Admixture.R`

-Import the genotype file produced by `make_genotype.sh`
+Import and analyze the genotype file produced by `make_genotype.sh`

+*(if you have a lot of variation and/or lots of samples this could be memory and time intense, consider smaller K or a job manager if that's an option)*

 ```
 #run structure analysis